 2. Add the tenderized chicken thighs to a gallon-sized zipper-top bag.

-• No grill?
-No problem?
-You can cook this chicken under the broiler for a similar taste or even just pan-fry it until it is cooked.
+• If you don’t have a grill: You can cook this chicken under the broiler for a similar taste or even just pan-fry it until it is cooked.

-• You shouldn’t need to add extra salt to this recipe because the soy sauce is plenty salty.
+• Watch the salt: You shouldn’t need to add extra salt to this recipe because the soy sauce is plenty salty.

-• For a bit of a spicy kick, sprinkle some red chili flakes over the top of the chicken before serving.
+• Add a kick: For a bit of a spicy kick, sprinkle some red chili flakes over the top of the chicken before serving.

 • To speed things up, add the ginger and garlic to a food processor and pulse it until it is finely chopped.

-• This OXO Good Grips Easy-Clean Bladed Meat Tenderizer makes all the difference with tender chicken!
+• Meat tenderizer: This OXO Good Grips Easy-Clean Bladed Meat Tenderizer makes all the difference with tender chicken!

 Leave a Review